Pattaya for Digital Nomads

 Final thoughts

 Pattaya is a great holiday destination.
 It's a terrible digital nomad destination.
 It's a place you can come for a fun couple of weeks, but it's not a place I could ever imagine living or wanting to stay long-term.
 Bear that in mind before you decide to come here.
 And if you do come here, come with your eyes wide open.
-It can be very expensive to fall in love in Pattaya, and many pay with their lives as well as their wallet.
+It can be very expensive to fall in love in Pattaya, and some pay with their lives as well as their wallet.
 Always remember that there's a game being played.

 You have money.
 They want that money.
 Those are the only rules.
 Whatever is said and done that might be considered dishonest, deceptive, or even deceitful elsewhere in the world, is acceptable to that end.
 All is fair and love and war, so don't say I didn't warn you.